D3Engineering/d3-ti-kit/README.md

 We have now created devices and subscriptions in the Greengrass Group and are ready for the first deployment in order to make these modifications effective in the Greengrass core.

-### Deploy the Greengrass Group
+### Deploy the AWS IoT Greengrass Group
 The configuration for the Greengrass Group has been created in the AWS cloud.
 To make the Greengrass Core gets the configuration as well as the Lambda function and the model a deployment must be initiated.
 * Go to the AWS IoT Greengrass console.
 * Select DefectClassifier group.
 * Click on Actions and select Deploy
-Watch the output from the log files and watch also the deployment results in the AWS Greengrass console.
+Watch the output from the log files and watch also the deployment results in the AWS IoT Greengrass console.

 ### Classify Images at the Edge
 To initiate the classification process, use the desktop app that controls the demo to initiate an image capture.
 Run the command: